Game of the Century (college football)

-The phrase "Game of the Century" is a superlative that was applied to several college football contests played in the 20th century, the first (and to date, only) full century of college football in the United States.
+The phrase "Game of the Century" is a superlative that has been applied to several college football games, usually regular-season matchups between two teams that are considered among the best that season.
 It is a subjective term applied by sportswriters to describe the most notable games of the period.

 Why the title "The Game of the Century" covers multiple games

 The phrase "Game of the Century" is usually placed in quotation marks to indicate the irony or emphasize the incorrectness of the term as it applies to college football games.

 What makes the phrase subjective is that sportswriters and fans list the games that they remember or attended.
 Games that were played before radio and television broadcasts are only preserved in print.
 Working sportswriters have a history that goes back at most to the middle of the 20th century.
 Television and the Internet have made broadcasts of more recent games available to all.
-Unlike the "Game of the Century" in college basketball, or the 1958 NFL Championship Game, which is commonly called "The Greatest Game Ever Played", there has been no specific college football game that changed the sport as dramatically.
-There is a List of historically significant college football games, from which the games listed below have stood out.
+Unlike the "Game of the Century" in college basketball, or the 1958 NFL Championship Game, which is commonly called "The Greatest Game Ever Played", no specific college football game has changed the sport as dramatically.
+On a list of historically significant college football games, the games listed below have stood out.

-College football was also played during the last three decades of the 19th century, but no games during those years rose to the level of "The Game of the Century."